-WARNING: Before loading the firearm, become familiar with the following loading procedures without the use of ammunition.
+A WARNING: Before loading the firearm, become familiar with the following loading procedures without the use of ammunition.
 Never handle a loaded firearm until you are fully familiar with the loading procedures.
 Always point the firearm in a safe direction.

 WARNING: Always keep your finger away from the trigger whenever you do not intend to fire.
 Make sure the pistol is unloaded.
-See paragraph "LOAD CHECK".
+See paragraph LOAD CHECK.

-WARNING: LOAD THE CHAMBER ONLY WHEN READY TO FIRE.
+A WARNING: LOAD THE CHAMBER ONLY WHEN READY TO FIRE.

-NOTICE: The numbers in the figures refer to the photos on pages 2, 54 and 85.
+A Notice: The numbers in the figures refer to the photos on page 8, page 10, page 20 and page 23.